-On November 9th, 2018, YG and the Board signed the Memorandum of Understanding (MOU) found in Appendix A.1.
+On November 9th, 2018, YG and the Board signed a Memorandum of Understanding (MOU).
+An updated MOU was signed on December 18th, 2023 and is found in Appendix A.1.
 The intent of the MOU is to promote greater clarity and understanding between the parties regarding their respective roles in the regulatory process, in Secretariat staffing and organizational administration.
 The MOU does not describe all of the Board's functions nor those of YG, nor is it meant to describe or dictate any relationship that the Board or YG has with any Yukon First Nation.
 The MOU does not alter or change the legal obligations and responsibilities of either party.